 All inspections for HVAC, Electrical, Plumbing and Gas must be completed before the Final Building inspection will be done.

-This change aligns with the City of Edmonton’s Quality Management Plan (QMP) and will allow the City to focus its resources on more complicated inspections that pose a higher risk to public safety.
+This change aligns with the City's Quality Management Plan (QMP) and will allow the City to focus its resources on more complicated inspections that pose a higher risk to public safety.